opnfv/domino/docs/userguide/feature.userguide.rst

 Internal Processing Pipeline at Domino Server
 ---------------------------------------------

-:numref:`fig-pipe` shows the block diagram for the processing stages of a published TOSCA template.
+Fig. 2 shows the block diagram for the processing stages of a published TOSCA template.
 Domino Client issues an RPC call publish(tosca file).
 Domino Server passes the received tosca file to Label Extractor that outputs resource labels.
 Domain Mapper uses the extracted labels and tosca file to find mappings from resources to domains as well as the resource dependencies.